bannzai/ResourceKit/README.md

 # ResourceKit

-Enable autocomplete use resources like in swift project.
+Enable autocomplete use resources in swift project.

 ## How does ResourceKit work?
 ResouceKit makes your code that uses write for resources: